space-apes/recursionist-quickstarts/meanQuickstart/angularQuickstart.md

 Before continuing this quickstart, run through the [official tutorial](https://angular.io/tutorial) to get a broad understanding of Angular.

 # Stepping Stone 1: Components / Basic Templates
 The first stepping stone will focus on the building block of Angular apps: components ([overview](https://angular.io/guide/component-overview), [reference](https://angular.io/guide/architecture-components)).
-Y

 # Project 1A: Golf Score Keeper
 In this first project you will create a dynamic score-keeping application for a game of golf that updates as data is entered into it.

 Golf is played over a series of 'holes' where the player attempts to hit the ball into a hole with the fewest amount of swings or 'strokes'.
 The number of strokes for each hole is recorded and added up for the final total.
 At each hole, a sign is typically posted that shows how many strokes a skilled golfer typically requires for that hole.
 This is a way to give a benchmark to players on a per-hole basis and a course-wide basis.
 A golfer who took 6 stokes on a 'par 4' hole would be considered 'two over par'.
 Also, a golfer that took 66 strokes across all holes compared to a par 70 course would be 'six under par' and would be considered very competent

-Your single-page application should have just two general states:
+Your single-page application can be thought of in 4 states:

 1. initial state(when page first loads):
     - heading with a title like "golf score keeper"